 (Cannabis, chocolate and brownies, image from Shop Med Men on Instagram)

-And now the brownie recipe from Marijuana Break.com:
+Get your measuring cup ready!
+Now we've got the best pot brownie recipe from Marijuana Break.com:

 1/4 cup butter